 A SQL Server 2019 preview instance is required.
 Earlier versions do not have Java integration.

-Java version requirements vary across Windows and Linux.
+Java 8 is supported.
 The Java Runtime Environment (JRE) is the minimum requirement, but JDKs are useful if you need the Java compiler or development packages.
 Because the JDK is all inclusive, if you install the JDK, the JRE is not necessary.

-Given that Java is backwards compatible, earlier versions might work, but the supported and tested versions for this early CTP release are listed in the table.
+Given that Java is backwards compatible, earlier versions might work, but the supported and tested version for this early CTP release is Java 8.